 – Framework for Action on Interprofessional Education and Collaborative Practice, WHO Study Group on Interprofessional Education and Collaborative Practice, 2010.

 This collaborative approach to health worker education is, of course, relevant to all clinical areas in which HVO provides teaching and training.
 In specialties such as oncology, spine surgery, and wound management, HVO embraces interprofessional education by sending small teams of 3 to 4 professionals, to project sites to train health workers.
-In other examples, HVO volunteers and site-based clinicians work together to provide team-based training, designed to lead
+In other examples, HVO volunteers and site-based clinicians work together to provide team-based training:

 Finally, HVO is fortunate to be sponsored by 18 professional associations.
 As the international sections of these associations embrace the WHO’s agenda to address the 18 million health worker shortfall, HVO is sure to be part of the conversation as we strive to ensure that all people, everywhere can access quality health services provided by a local health professional.